kamilazdybal/PCAfold/docs/user/getting-started.rst

   make html

-Documentation can then be opened in a web browser by opening ``_build/html/index.html`` file.
+Documentation main page ``_build/html/index.html`` can be opened in a web browser.

-In MacOS you can open from the terminal:
+In MacOS you can open it directly from the terminal:

 .. code-block:: text